harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

-We run a Helm Template when we do a Helm Chart Manifest type with a K8s Deployment Type, we don’t output that to a variable for a user to view, it can only be viewed in our execution logs.
-We don’t do this either for a Native Helm Deployment where we run a Helm Template and then perform the Helm install or helm upgrade and the output is only visible in the execution log
+We run a Helm Template when we do a Helm Chart Manifest type with a Kubernetes Deployment Type, we don’t output that to a variable for a user to view, it can only be viewed in our execution logs.
+We don’t do this either for a Native Helm Deployment where we run a Helm Template and then perform the Helm install or helm upgrade and the output is only visible in the execution log.

 ![helm-chart](./chart-manifest.png)